The Hospital provides a number of facilities for patients and visitors the details of which can be found below.

 All patients will be able to receive some radio stations via the handset that is by their bedside.

 The shop is located in the main entrance hall.
-The shop is open seven days a week from 7.30am to 9pm including bank holidays.
+The shop is open seven days a week from 7:30am to 9pm including bank holidays.
 This shop is not run by the Hospital.
 It is managed by a private company.
-A paper trolley service is provided to the wards each morning and a sweet trolley service is provided in the afternoons.

 Your visitors may like to know that the Square Shopping Centre is just a few minutes walk from the Hospital.
 The centre has many of the big shopping chains.
 For more information about the shops in the centre you can contact the centre on (01) 452 5944.
 There is also a petrol station and cinema located near the Centre.